-On the last day of his trial, Breivik addresses the court and describes his actions as "barbaric."
+On the last day of his trial, Breivik addresses the court and describes his actions as "barbaric.

 and sentenced to 21 years in prison.
-Twenty-one years is the maximum possible sentence, but it could be extended if he is considered to still pose a threat to society.
+Twenty-one years is the maximum possible sentence, but it could be extended if he is still considered a threat to society.

 March 15, 2016 - Breivik appears for the first day of his lawsuit against the Norwegian state

 , alleging his human rights have been violated during his incarceration.

 April 20, 2016 - Breivik wins part of his lawsuit against the state over his solitary confinement in prison

 .
 The Oslo district court announces that Breivik's treatment in prison violates Article 3 of the European Convention on Human Rights, prohibiting "inhuman or degrading treatment," and rules that his conditions must be eased.

 March 1, 2017 - An appeals court overturns the lower court ruling that Breivik's jail conditions have been inhuman.

 June 8, 2017 - Norway's Supreme Court says that it will not hear Breivik's case over prison conditions.

 June 9, 2017 - Breivik's lawyer confirms that Breivik legally changed his name to Fjotolf Hansen.